cannawen/discord-moderator/README.md

 # Voice Commands

+Bot only listens to Teazy and Canna

 ## Member Movement

 - `Take me/us to <channel>` moves members from the current voice channel to `<channel>`
 - `Take everyone/everybody to <channel>` moves all members connected to any voice channel
   - See [here](src/rules/voiceCommands/massMigration.ts) for channel name definitions
 - `See you later nerds` or `Disconnect` disconnects the speaker from Discord
 - `Coach me` brings dota-coach bot over to the member's current voice channel (and starts coaching Canna)